POSYDON-code/POSYDON/docs/_source/tutorials-examples/generating-datasets/generating-datasets.rst

     just_step_1

-To learn more about the PSyGrid object or the Processing Pipeline API ini file, check out the [API Documentation](api.rst).
+To learn more about the :ref:`PSyGrid object <mesa-grids-api>` or the Processing Pipeline API ini file, check out the :ref:`API Documentation <processing-pipeline>`.

 II.
 The Full POSYDON Processing Pipeline Experience